Skip to main content

 A water filtration brand could promote their premium water filters when customers are looking at their regular economy model, touting the additional benefits of their advanced, and likely newer, product.

-Basic upsell
+Basic Upsell

 Get customers to purchase a more premium version of a product they're interested in by upselling them on a better option.